Enabledus/SecureBin/README.md

 ## Options
 * Password protection
 * Paste self destruction

+## Advantages
+* In case of a data breach the pasted data is encrypted and safe.
+* No data can be traced back to the paste creator without the decryption key.
-* Different themes
+* Several different themes
 * ProjectHoneypot integration
 * Ability to blacklist weak encryption keys
 * Ability to prevent crawlers from increasing the views, eg. DiscordBot & TwitterBot

-## Advantages
-* In case of a data breach the pasted data is encrypted and safe.
-* No data can be traced back to the paste creator without the decryption key.

 ## Coming soon
 * There is no new upcoming changes.